 - 5 General Themes of the Master Plan

 Why Is The URA Master Plan Useful

-If we peer into the Master Plan 2019, we may note that historic precincts such as Little India, Kampong Glam and Chinatown have been earmarked for rejuvenation through placemaking initiatives that gives businesses an opportunity to reshape and revitalize to be more vibrant.
-Such efforts may boost confidence for potential investors looking at the commercial investments in these locations.
+If we peer into the Master Plan 2019, we may note that historic precincts such as Little India, Kampong Glam and Chinatown have been earmarked for rejuvenation through placemaking initiatives that give businesses an opportunity to reshape and revitalise to be more vibrant.
+Such efforts may boost confidence for potential investors looking at commercial investments in these locations.

-Furthermore, residential homebuyers can also benefit from gaining knowledge from knowing upcoming housing projects and amenities along with the key transport nodes that might be developed in the near future.
+Furthermore, residential homebuyers can also benefit from gaining knowledge by knowing about upcoming housing projects and amenities as well as the key transport nodes that might be developed in the near future.
 Such amenities and ease of connectivity will make a development more attractive and thus, in demand.
-Therefore, property investors will be better equipped in making investment decisions by understanding information that can already be found in the master plan.
+Therefore, property investors will be better equipped to make investment decisions by understanding information that can already be found in the master plan.

 5 General Themes of the Master Plan